 As a practicing therapist, I loved working with couples, families, and relationships in general.
 I would almost always try to see couples together as I knew that if I worked with one person and not the other, it often led to the breakdown of the relationship, thanks to one person being on the path of development and the other, not.
 I encouraged clients to tape our sessions so that they could review the patterns underlying their behaviors and carefully listen to my interventions.
 My practice flourished and so did the individuals and couples with whom I worked.

-I continued with my own private practice through 1998 at which time I retired as a therapist and instead devoted my time and efforts to the development, promotion, and further dissemination of the Enneagram system as a viable tool for self-awareness, personal growth, and self-mastery.
+I continued with my own private practice until 2000 at which time I retired as a therapist and instead devoted my time and efforts to the development, promotion, and further dissemination of the Enneagram system as a viable tool for self-awareness, personal growth, and self-mastery.
 I now enjoy teaching the Enneagram worldwide in conjunction with ESNT and its community association, EANT, ESNT faculty and the many current and up-and-coming Enneagram teachers who have been certified in the Narrative Tradition.